-Adventure Camp is for ages 10-14.
+Adventure Camp is for all ages.
 It is similar to Explorers’ Camp, only it offers more ambitious and involved activities.
 In addition to normal camp experiences, campers may also canoe, rock climb, rappel, backpack, and do team-building activities with certified staff.
 Campers, ages 10-12, are in cabin groups with 6-8 of their peers.
 Teens are in cabin groups of 5-6 with a counselor and support staff experienced in providing programming for older campers.

 Is a special week-long session offered for 9-13 year olds.
 Activities are hands-on science learning and full of fun!
 Campers will experience topics such as geology, stream studies, wildlife, and more.
 Science experts, environmental educators, and naturalists from all over Ohio come to share their excitement and knowledge about science.
 On top of all these experiences, campers will also get to engage in many features of our Adventure Camp.
 This camp is only for youth who are extremely excited and engaged in science.

 During Girls ONLY camp, girls 6-14 years old are involved in a positive, pro-social, traditional camping experience that empowers girls to thrive, build high self-esteem, self awareness and confidence.
 Girls are able to develop a sense of community and have the opportunity to try new things in a safe, inclusive and fun environment.